-3 children killed in shooting at Nashville private school
+3 children, 3 adults fatally shot at Nashville grade school

 NASHVILLE, Tenn.
-(AP) — Three children were killed in a shooting at a private Christian grade school in Nashville on Monday, hospital officials said.
-The suspect is also dead after a confrontation with police.
+(AP) — Three children and three adults were killed in a shooting at a private Christian grade school in Nashville on Monday, police said.

-All three children had gunshot wounds from the shooting at The Covenant School, a Presbyterian school for about 200 students from preschool through sixth grade.
+The female suspect was killed by police during a confrontation after the violence at The Covenant School, a Presbyterian school for about 200 students from preschool through sixth grade.

 The killings come as communities around the nation are reeling from a spate of school violence, including the massacre at an elementary school in Uvalde, Texas, last year; a first grader who shot his teacher in Virginia; and a shooting last week in Denver that wounded two administrators.

+While police said the suspect is dead after a confrontation with officers, it was not immediately clear whether the shooter was among the five people pronounced dead at the hospital.

+The violence occurred at The Covenant School, a Presbyterian school for about 200 students from preschool through sixth grade.
+It was also not clear whether anyone else had been wounded Monday in the attack.

-The Nashville victims were pronounced dead upon arrival at the Monroe Carell Jr. Children’s Hospital, according to Craig Boerner, a spokesperson for Vanderbilt University Medical Center.
+The Nashville victims were pronounced dead upon arrival at the Monroe Carell Jr. Children’s Hospital, according to Craig Boerner, a spokesperson for Vanderbilt University Medical Center, which is affiliated with the children’s hospital.

 It was not immediately clear whether anyone else was wounded in the attack.
 Other students walked to safety Monday, holding hands as they left their school surrounded by police cars, to a nearby church to reunited with their parents.